--A range of French Literature, its historical and cultural context seen from an interdisciplinary perspective (in relation with art, philosophy, religion) as well as methods of literary and other media analysis;
+- a range of French Literature, its historical and cultural context seen from an interdisciplinary perspective (in relation with art, philosophy, religion) as well as methods of literary and other media analyses;

 - read and write modern and standard French for all academic and professional settings;

-- Become familiar to a range of cultural expressions and literary genres;
+- become familiar with a range of cultural expressions and literary genres;

-Students must complete the general requirements of the College of Arts and Sciences and the required courses listed below.
-Students wishing to pursue an Honors major should also consult the Honors requirements listed below.
+Students must complete the general requirements of the College of Arts and Sciences and the required French courses.
+Students wishing to pursue an Honors major should also consult the Honors requirements.

-Note: Students undertaking a major in French should expect to have regular conferences with a college advisor and the department associate chair for undergraduate studies to ensure that they are making adequate progress and that requirements are being met in a timely way.
+Note: Students undertaking a major in French should expect to have regular conferences with a college advisor and the French Department Associate Chair for Undergraduate Studies to ensure they are making adequate progress and that requirements are being met in a timely way.
 The department will not certify majors for graduation when a failure to satisfy requirements is the fault of the student.